kaklise/WNTR/documentation/extensions/stormwater.rst

 The following section describes a WNTR extension that helps quantify the resilience of stormwater and wastewater systems.
-This capability resides in the :class:`~wntr.extensions.stormwater` subpackage of WNTR and is referred to as S-WNTR (pronounced "S-winter").
+This capability resides in the :class:`~wntr.extensions.stormwater` extension of WNTR and is referred to as WNTR-Storm.
-**S-WNTR is intended to
+**WNTR-Storm is intended to
 leverage existing stormwater and wastewater software within a framework that facilitates the use of WNTR capabilities for resilience analysis.**
-For that reason, some familiarity with WNTR is recommended before using S-WNTR.
+For that reason, some familiarity with WNTR is recommended before using WNTR-Storm.
 Core functionality in WNTR is cross referenced in the documentation below to provide additional background.

-S-WNTR uses the following software packages to run `EPA's Storm Water Management Model (SWMM) <https://www.epa.gov/water-research/storm-water-management-model-swmm>`_ :cite:p:`ross22`:
+WNTR-Storm uses the following software packages to run `EPA's Storm Water Management Model (SWMM) <https://www.epa.gov/water-research/storm-water-management-model-swmm>`_ :cite:p:`ross22`:

-* **epaswmm** :cite:p:`ross22`: used to run SWMM hydraulic simulations and read OUT files, https://github.com/USEPA/Stormwater-Management-Model
+* **openswmm.engine** :cite:p:`openswmm`: used to run SWMM hydraulic simulations and read OUT files, https://github.com/HydroCouple/openswmm.engine
 * **swmmio** :cite:p:`swmmio`: used to read and write SWMM INP files and read RPT files, https://github.com/pyswmm/swmmio

-A subset of WNTR classes/methods/functions that were developed for drinking water resilience analysis are imported into the stormwater subpackage to provide capabilities for stormwater and wastewater resilience analysis.
+A subset of WNTR classes/methods/functions that were developed for drinking water resilience analysis are imported into the stormwater extension to provide capabilities for stormwater and wastewater resilience analysis.

-S-WNTR is intended to be used a standalone package.
+WNTR-Storm is intended to be used a standalone package.
-In the examples below, the stormwater subpackage is imported as "swntr".
+In the examples below, the stormwater extension is imported as "swntr".

 .. doctest::

     >>> import wntr.extensions.stormwater as swntr

-S-WNTR includes the following modules:
+WNTR-Storm includes the following modules:

 .. _table-wntr-stormwater-modules:
 .. table:: WNTR Stormwater Modules